 When the Publish process is complete, a new window that shows a preview of your presentation will open.
 The preview window includes a toolbar and a live preview area.

 - Compatibility Issues.
 Perhaps the main reason why EXE format is preferred is that it’s self-contained and doesn’t require any third-party tools to open it.
 Self-running, stand-alone executable files allow recipients to view presentations immediately, even with no Microsoft PowerPoint.
 On the contrary, presentations saved in PPT or PPTX require certain software to access.
 PowerPoint itself has a lot of different versions, which often causes confusion.
 For example, saving content for versions prior to the latest one may lead to the loss of PowerPoint effects.
 Imagine how frustrating it is to create a beautiful presentation with various transitions, animations and triggers, and then lose them due to compatibility issues.

 - Copyright Protection.
 Content authors often avoid sharing source PPT or PPTX files, because they want to protect their materials from unauthorized use.
 Unlike PowerPoint formats, EXE files are non-editable, which means that the source content cannot be copied and changed.
 Recipients of EXE presentations are only able to view them, not modify them.
 In this article, we will also demonstrate 3 additional ways to protect your copyright.

 EXE vs HTML5 and Flash

-As you have probably noticed, iSpring Converter Pro allows users to convert presentations to HTML5 and Flash.
+As you have probably noticed, iSpring Suite allows users to convert presentations to HTML5 and Flash.
 Unlike with executable files that launch in a standalone window on a PC, these formats require a browser to view a presentation.

 Note that EXE files work on Windows PCs only.
 They are not supported by Mac, Linux, or any mobile device.
 Moreover, it’s usually impossible to send EXE presentations via the Internet, because of anti-malware tools that block .exe by default.